gutierr3z/pliable_flex/README.md

     <footer></footer>
 </body>
 ```
-Each of these tags needs to have two nested tags before any content.
+Each of these tags needs to have in them two nested tags before any content.
 We suggest these to be `<section>` tags but can be any block tags.
 Pliable just expects two nested levels, does not look for specific types of tags.

 ```
 <body>